fjalanis/fina/household-finance-prd.md

 - `POST /api/rules/:id/test` - Test rule against transactions

 ### Backend Implementation Considerations
-- Simplified transaction flow: API endpoints should use simple, direct operations rather than complex MongoDB transactions to prevent timeouts and simplify error handling
+- Simplified transaction flow: API endpoints should use simple, direct operations rather than complex MongoDB transactions
+- Must work with MongoDB in standalone mode (not requiring replica sets)
-- Database operations should be designed for reliability over theoretical atomicity
+- Database operations should be designed for reliability and maintainability
 - Error handling should provide clear, actionable error messages for client-side recovery
 - Balance calculations and state updates should be explicit operations with proper validation
+- Data integrity should be maintained through application-level checks and sequential operations

 ## Implementation Phases